veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 3. Build the Lambda deployment package
 4. Move package to AWS and test against an S3 PUT event

-So the idea for the Lambda was relatively simple.
+The idea for the Lambda was relatively simple.
 But, as is [often the case with AWS](http://veekaybee.github.io/2018/01/28/working-with-aws/), nothing ever is.